-Bites from mosquitoes and bed bugs may look like small, red bumps, but that is where their similarities end.
-Mosquito bites tend to be random and can occur anywhere that clothing does not cover.
+Bites from mosquitoes and bed bugs can both look like small, red bumps, but that is where their similarities end.
+What do mosquito bites look like?
+Mosquito bites tend to show up individually (as opposed to in clusters) and can occur anywhere that clothing does not cover.
 They present as a puffy, swollen white or red bump with a small puncture wound in the center.

 On the other hand, bed bug bites are small red bumps that can blister or look like a pimple.
-Because they tend to bite when you are asleep, you may not even know you have bed bug bites until a few hours or days after you get bitten.
-Bed bug bites are more likely to be in a cluster of three to five bumps and may occur in a line or zigzag pattern.
-Any area of your body exposed while you sleep is prime real estate for bed bug bites.
+Because bed bugs tend to bite when you are asleep, you may not even know you have bed bug bites until a few hours or days after you are bitten.
+Bed bug bites are more likely to show up in a cluster of three to five bumps than as a single bite, and they may occur in a line or zigzag pattern.
+Any area of your body that is exposed while you sleep is prime real estate for bed bug bites.

-When you are awake, you may quickly notice the itch and irritation of a mosquito bite, but you may not realize you have bed bug bites until you notice the bumps a day or two after these critters bite you.
-Mosquito bites may disappear after a day or two, while bed bug bites can last several days.
+You will probably quickly notice the itch and irritation of a mosquito bite, either right after you are bitten or, if you are bitten in your sleep, as soon as you wake up.
+However, you may not realize you have bed bug bites until a day or two after these critters bite you.
+In addition, mosquito bites may disappear after a day or two, while bed bug bites can last several days.

 Symptoms of Bed Bug Bites vs. Mosquito Bites

 To make bug bite irritation go away, clean the area well with soap and water.
-Try not to scratch your mosquito or bed bug bites; too much scratching can break the skin's surface and lead to infection.
-Apply an anti-itch cream or take an over-the-counter antihistamine to reduce any reaction.
+Try not to scratch your mosquito bites or bed bug bites, as scratching can break the skin's surface and lead to infection.
+Apply an anti-itch cream or take an over-the-counter antihistamine to reduce your body's reaction.

-While most people can manage any discomfort from bug bites at home, others may have a more acute reaction.
-If you experience any severe allergy symptoms, especially difficulty breathing and throat swelling, seek emergency medical treatment because you may have anaphylaxis, a severe and potentially fatal allergic response.
+When it comes to how to treat bug bites, most people can manage any discomfort from bites at home.
+However, others may have a more acute reaction.
+If you experience any severe allergy symptoms, especially difficulty breathing and throat swelling, seek emergency medical treatment because you may be experiencing anaphylaxis, a severe and potentially fatal allergic response.

 The Search for Their Hideouts

-If you still aren't sure what type of bite you have, look for the source.
+If you still aren't sure whether you're dealing with bed bug bites vs. mosquito bites, look for the source.
 It's harder to find mosquitoes since they can exist anywhere outdoors and even in your home, but you can easily rule out bed bugs by checking your bed.
 You should look at your mattress, box spring, bed frame and furniture within a few feet of where you sleep.
 If you find small, dark bugs in these areas, your bites are likely from bed bugs.

 Mosquitoes live outdoors but don't mind finding a way to sneak inside your home, buzzing around until they find a warm-blooded victim.
 They tend to breed in any standing water near or around your yard.